 in: Lunar Settlements, 1st Edition, 2010, CRC Press, ISBN 9780429150029.

 |Address:||Pershyttan Cultural Reserve, Pershyttan Kulturreservag Nora Turistbyrå (Nora Tourist Office), Järnvägsgatan 1, 713 31 Nora, Tel: +46-587-81120.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |12th century||estimated start of mining.|

 |1940||blast furnace modernized.|

 |1993||received the award Europa Nostra for the preservation of the historic town.|

-The tour concentrates on the cultural aspects of mining.
+The Våghuset (weighing house) is the meeting point for guided tours, which concentrate on the cultural aspects of mining.
 Especially the legends and fairy tales connected with the mining are told.
 People were affected by the mythical powers of the world, the supernatural was part of daily life.
-The Lady of the Mine